-We usually sit for 30 minutes in the classical posture: legs crossed, back straight, eyes half open, hands in mudra and breathing naturally.
-In the Kwan Um school, meditation is not dependent on posture, but rather on the way you hold your mind.
-Therefore, you can stand up or use a chair if your body hurts while sitting.
+We usually sit for 30 minutes in the classic posture: legs crossed, back straight, eyes half open, hands in mudra and breathing naturally.
+In the Kwan Um Zen school, meditation is not dependent on posture, but rather on the way you hold your mind.
+You can therefore stand up or use a chair if your body hurts when sitting.

 During meditation, we ask ourselves a big question like ‘What am I?’ without interruption.
 When this question is taken seriously, thinking stops and ‘Don’t know’ appears.
 ‘Don’t know’ is the name of the mind before thinking.
 You can call this point spirit, Buddha, God, nature, the absolute, holiness, energy or consciousness, but originally this point has neither name nor form.
 When you stop all thinking and return to the ‘don’t know’ mind, you return to your true nature.
 Our true nature is like a mirror: you become one with your situation.
 There is no ‘I’, ‘mine’ or ‘me’, no inside, no outside and no wall around you.
 Everything is exactly the same.